NamelessCoder/gizzle/README.md

 $data = file_get_contents('php://input');
 $secret = 'mysecret';
 $gizzle = new \NamelessCoder\Gizzle\Payload($data, $secret);

-// Plugins are then loaded from the packages used in, and in the order of, Settings.yml (see below)
+// Plugins are then loaded from the packages used in, and in the order of, file `settings/Settings.yml` (see below)
-// alternative loading 1: $gizzle->loadPlugins('MyVendor\\MyPackage');
+// * alternative loading 1: $gizzle->loadPlugins('MyVendor\\MyPackage');
-// alternative loading 2: $gizzle->loadPlugins($arrayOfPackageNames);
+// * alternative loading 2: $gizzle->loadPlugins($arrayOfPackageNames);
-// alternative loading 3: $gizzle->loadPlugins($package1, $package2, $package3);
+// * alternative loading 3: $gizzle->loadPlugins($package1, $package2, $package3);
-// using either alternative causes the settings-based loading to be skipped, but settings are still used.
+// using either alternative causes the all plugins returned by the PluginList to be ran.
+Settings are still applied
+// but not used for determining plugins to run and in which order, as it is when running a settings file.

 /** @var \NamelessCoder\Gizzle\Response $response */
 $response = $gizzle->process();